PatCeriale/Online-Offline-Budget-Tracker/README.md

 ## **Description**

 > This application is a budget tracker that allows the user to track their spending both on and offline.
-This ia also a Progressive Web Application and can be downloaded to the client's desktop.
+This is also a Progressive Web Application and can be downloaded to the client's desktop.

 ## **Table of Contents**